cosmoharrigan/cubiquity-for-unity3d/README.rst

 - Licensing options

-  - Available free (including commercial use) for environments up to a limited size.
+  - Available free for non-commercial and evaluation use (see LICENSE.txt).

-  - Larger volumes will be available in the future for a fee.
+  - A commercial license will be available in the future for a fee.

 More details
 ------------
 For many years we have been actively developing the `PolyVox voxel terrain library <http://www.volumesoffun.com/polyvox-about/>`_ which has been used `by several games and engines <http://www.volumesoffun.com/polyvox-projects/>`_.
 PolyVox is an extremely powerful and flexible library, but requires an advanced knowledge of C++ and graphics programming to use effectively.
 Therefore we have recently introduced Cubiquity as a higher-level and easier to use interface to this functionality.

 Cubiquity is independent of any particular game engine, but this Git repository provides the integration layer which connects Cubiquity to the Unity3D engine.
 It is this combination of the Cubiquity library and the integration layer which we will be making available for download from our website and also through the Unity3D asset store.

-Our business and licensing plan is very simple.
-We want to allow all Unity3D users to have access to this technology and to use it in their games for free.
-The size of the voxel terrains will be limited, but this is enough for you to evaluate all the features of Cubiquity and determine whether it is appropriate for your needs.
-If you want support for larger terrains then you can purchase an upgrade, with complete peace of mind regarding what you are actually getting.

 Follow Us
 ---------